blocksds/grit/documentation/main_page.md

 - `-gzl`: Graphics data is LZ77 compressed.
 - `-gzr`: Graphics data is RLE compressed.

+Shared graphics options:

+- `-gS`: Shared graphics.
+Build up a shared tileset for the multiple images.
+See also `-fx`, `-S` and `-O`.

 ### 2.2 Area options

+By default, the area used to generate graphics is as big as the image.
+You can reduce it with the following options:

 - `-ab <n>`: Bottom side of the work bitmap's rectangle.
 If this falls outside of the source bitmap, the latter will be extended.
 - `-ah <n>`: Height side of the work bitmap's rectangle.
 If this makes the bottom fall outside of the source bitmap, the latter will be extended.
+  Overrides `-ab`.
 - `-al <n>`: Left side of the work bitmap's rectangle.
 If this falls outside of the source bitmap, the latter will be extended.
 - `-ar <n>`: Right side of the work bitmap's rectangle.
 If this falls outside of